Introduction to health and public health: key concepts

 Health and public health

 "Health" is possibly the most frequently repeated word on this website.
-However, each time it has different nuances: understanding it from an individual perspective is not the same as understanding it from a collective perspective.from a public health perspective.
+However, each time it has different nuances: understanding it from an individual perspective is not the same as understanding it from a collective one, from a public health framework.

 What is health?

-Health is well-being, with all that this entails
+Health is well-being and a right, with all that this entails

-Health is physical, mental and social well-being.
-This wonderful four-word definition will soon be 80 years old.
-It was thus reflected in the 1946 Constitution of the World Health Organization, closely accompanied by the equally necessary sentence "The enjoyment of the highest attainable standard of health is one of the fundamental rights of every human being without distinction of race, religion, political ideology, economic or social condition.".
+Health is physical, mental and social wellbeing.
+This wonderful definition will soon be 80 years old.
+It was reflected thus in the Constitution of the World Health Organization of 1946, accompanied closely by the equally necessary phrase "The enjoyment of the highest attainable standard of health is one of the fundamental rights of every human being without distinction of race, religion, political belief, economic or social condition" (WHO, 1946).

-It is possible that the definition of health proposed by the WHO, seen so long afterwards, falls short in many aspects - as many authors say - but it also continues to be highly inspiring.
-This definition does not limit health to the biomedical, and also elevates it to the aspirational.
-This brings with it, however, some additional problems: how to measure something so utopian and so dependent on the subjective wellbeing of each person?
-How to transfer something so individual to the collective?
+It is possible that the WHO's definition of health, seen so long afterwards, falls short in many respects, as many authors point out (Huber et al., 2011).
+However, it also remains enormously inspiring (Schramme, 2023).
+This definition does not confine health to the biomedical, and moreover elevates it to the aspirational.
+This does, however, entail some additional problems: how do we measure something so utopian and so dependent on each person's subjective sense of feeling well?
+How do we translate something so individual to the collective level?

 Health as a public good

-To overcome the limitations of this definition, others add that well-being provides the ability to function or perform.
+To overcome the limitations of this definition, others add that this wellbeing provides the capacity to function or perform (Huber et al., 2011).
 This new variable can lead to a (mis)understanding of health as a mere market good or an instrument for production.
-However, it also opens the door to placing health at the service of what each person wishes to do with his or her life.
-Moreover, it encourages us to think of health as a public and global good.
-Suddenly a person's health can contribute to the health of others in his or her environment and community through care, interpersonal relationships or participation in collective efforts.
+However, it also opens the door to placing health at the service of whatever each person wishes to do with their life.
+Moreover, it encourages us to think of health as a public and global good (Chen et al., 1999).
+Suddenly, one person's health can contribute to the health of others in their environment and community through care, interpersonal relationships and participation in collective efforts.

-By understanding health from the biopsychosocial, more questions arise: What then determines the state of health, what are these determinants of health?
+By understanding health from a biopsychosocial perspective, more questions arise: what, then, determines the state of health?
+What are these determinants of health?

 What is public health?